jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

     }
 ```

-In `krb5.conf`, a KDC is defined as running at the address `alpha-alpha.net`
+In `krb5.conf`, a KDC is defined as running at `alpha-alpha.net` on port
-on port `12345` with its realm as `ALPHA-ALPHA.NET`.
-(In a production
+`12345` with its realm as `ALPHA-ALPHA.NET`.
-environment, the address `alpha-alpha.net` should be replaced by the actual
-address or name of the machine of where the KDC resides.
-Also, in a production
-environment, the realm `ALPHA-ALPHA.NET` should be replaced by an actual realm
-provided by a Kerberos administrator.)

 The setting `chaining.socks5.gssapimethod.serviceName` with the value
 `rcmd/alpha-alpha.net` is the GSS-API service name (or the Kerberos service
-principal) for the other SOCKS server residing at the address
+principal) for the other SOCKS server residing at `alpha-alpha.net`.
-`alpha-alpha.net`.
-(In a production environment, the address `alpha-alpha.net`
-should be replaced by the name of the machine of where the other SOCKS server
-resides.)

 ### Resolving Host Names From the Other SOCKS5 Server